hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 - D. L. Sidebottom, 2012:  *Fundamentals of Condensed Matter and Crystalline Physics:  An Introduction for Students of Physics and Materials Science*.
 Cambridge University Press.

 - E. C. G. Sudarshan and N. Mukunda, 1974:  *Classical Dynamics: A Modern Perspective*.
 Wiley.
+Reprinted in 2016 by World Scientific.

 - L. Susskind and A. Friedman, 2017:  *Special Relativity and Classical Field Theory*.
 The Theoretical Minimum, vol. 3.
 Basic Books.